yaoyi92/autoplex/docs/user/flows/flows.md

 Of course, you can change and adjust the settings to your own needs, e.g. by setting a smaller supercell for the `phonopy` calculations using `CompleteDFTvsMLBenchmarkWorkflow(min_length=15).make(...)`.
 You can find more details on the subsequent tutorial pages.
+With additional flows or jobs in the `[complete_flow]` list, you can combine the `autoplex` flow with other flows and jobs.

 The following workflow diagram will give you an overview of the flows and jobs in the default autoplex workflow:
 ```{mermaid}